Harshitr22/Homteq-Ecommerce/README.md

 I personally used cyberDuck for testing purposes, which is provided by my university an tested it on their server.

-Here is the link if you want to check out how it looks: http://homteq.infinityfreeapp.com/index.php
+Here is the link if you want to check out how it looks (For now it is not responsive but I will make it responsive very soon and make some deisgn changes): http://homteq.infinityfreeapp.com/index.php

 If you want to enter the admin panel, here are details using which you can enter the admin panel as you cannot register as an admin